For reasons I cannot explain, beef on a bun makes me giddy.

 Maple baked bean aioli:

-Terri is a competitive home cook and baker, recipe developer, food writer, and cake decorator.
-Her original and award winning recipes have been published in Taste of Home magazine, Saltscape Magazine, Better Homes and Gardens Family Circle Hometown Cooking Cookbook, The Old Farmer’s Almanac Readers’ Best Recipes 25th Anniversary Edition Cookbook, Safeway Destination Cheese Champions, among other publications and on several websites.
-She also contributes a monthly food & recipe column to The Rocky Ridge Royal Oak Community newsletter.
+Terri is a food blogger, award-winning home cook, baker and recipe developer.
+Her original and award-winning recipes have been published in Taste of Home magazine, Saltscape Magazine, Better Homes and Gardens Family Circle Hometown Cooking Cookbook, The Old Farmer’s Almanac Readers’ Best Recipes 25th Anniversary Edition Cookbook, Safeway Destination Cheese Champions, among other publications and on several websites.
 She is a happily married mom of two that loves everything food.
-By day she works as a Project Manager in the health care field.
+By day, she works as a Project Manager in the health care field.